 Review of conflict resolution strategies

 Olweus Bullying Prevention Program: This is our school wide program focusing on 4 anti bullying rules: We will not bully others.
 We will help those who are bullied.
 We will include other students.
 If we see someone being bullied we will tell an adult at home and an adult at school.
 Teachers are required to teach lessons on anti-bullying topics in their classrooms and consequences are immediate for those students who engage in bullying.
-I have five year's worth of anti-bullying data for our school.
+I have eight year's worth of anti-bullying data for our school.
 The data indicates that bullying as a whole has decreased during that time and the students feel more comfortable taking bullying issues to staff.
 The committee meets once monthly to discuss these issues.
-Bi-monthly theme weeks are also built into the program where the whole school participates in the same activity.
-Contact me if you want to know the year's theme weeks.

 Building and Educational Support Team (BEST): This is a committee consisting of myself and several teachers.
-We meet every Tuesday based on the referrals we get from teachers of those students struggling academically and/or behaviorally.
+We twice per month based on the referrals we get from teachers of those students struggling academically.
 It is then the job of the committee to indentify an intervention plan that will be put into place for that student.
 I always contact the parents shortly after to discuss the intervention plan.

 GPS: I mentioned I serve on this committee and maintain all the data for the program.

 Honor Roll and Perfect Attendance: At the end of every quarter, we identify all students in grades 1-5 who had straight A's and/or B's on their report card.
 We also identify all those students in grades K-5 who had perfect attendance.
-All students who qualified for either one, will earn a special certificate, pencil, and this year, will have their name displayed on the wall outside my office.
+All students who qualified for either one, will earn a special certificate, pencil.

 Peer Mediation: Every year, I train students on how to successfully mediate issues between their peers.
 When issues arise, these students are then called upon to help those students resolve those issues.
 Students in 4th and 5th grade are trained each year. only students in 4th and 5th grade can be trained as peer mediators.